dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 </html>
 ```

 3.4.
-Transpiling ES6 with babel and babelnode
+Transpiling ES6 with babel and babel node
 ---------------------
-Alternatively install babel with nodejs ie npm package and use respective commands at CLI to transpile ES6 files into ES5.
+Alternatively, install babel with nodejs ie npm package and use respective commands at CLI to transpile ES6 files into ES5.

 3.5.
 Transpiling ES6 with Webpack
 ---------------------
 - https://webpack.github.io/
 - https://webpack.js.org/
-- For the larger scale applications its advisable to use build tool like `webpack` which helps to automate process like transpiling, less/sass conversion, script/image/css bundeling and more
+- For the larger scale applications its advisable to use a build tool like `webpack` which helps to automate the process like transpiling, less/sass conversion, script/image/CSS bundling and more
 - Webpack is a module bundler (bundle your assets, scripts, images, styles)
 - Webpack takes modules with dependencies and emits static assets representing those modules
-- Create a package.json file (contains module/depedency, documentation, project information) with command: `npm init`
+- Create a package.json file (contains module/dependency, documentation, project information) with the command: `npm init`
-- Install webpack with node/npm with command: `npm install -g webpack`
+- Install webpack with node/npm with the command: `npm install -g webpack`
 - Install babel-loader (helps to convert ES6 to ES5) node/npm with command: `npm install --save-dev babel-loader`
 - Create a `webpack.config.js`
 - Run command: `webpack`
-- In .html file with script src use a path of newly created `bundle.js` file
+- In the .html file with script src use a path of newly created `bundle.js` file

 3.6.
 Typescript - Working and Transpiling with Typescript
 ---------------------
 - Download and Install node (node comes with npm) (website: https://nodejs.org/en)
 - After installation check version of node and npm by command: `node -v / npm -v`
 - Install a `Text Editor` to write a code like `VS code`, `Sublime Text`, `Adobe Brackets` or any one of your choice
-- Install a `transpiler` like `typescript` globally to transpile/convert a code into plain JavaScript, by using command: `npm install typescript -g`
+- Install a `transpiler` like `typescript` globally to transpile/convert a code into plain JavaScript, by using the command: `npm install typescript -g`
 - In VS Code editor configure typescript: Press `CTRL+SHIFT+B` -> Choose Task Runner - > Typescript Watch Mode -> it will create `task.json`

 <p>